- Products: CRI Genetics offers DNA tests for in-depth ancestry tracing and health insights.

 Individual tests from CRI Genetics that include a collection kit and the relevant reports cost $99 each.
 Only Ancestry and Weight Loss can be bought independently.
 The Health reports can be added to ancestry for $199 or bought as a package with Ancestry for $199.
 There are two more bundle options for $199 each – Allergy + Health and Weight Loss + Allergy.
 All products have a $5.95 shipping fee.

 CRI Genetics’ prices are mid to high end compared to other DNA analysis companies offering similar services.
 There is no subscription option available and CRI does not allow DNA sequence upload from other sources.
 It is debatable whether the level of detail provided, especially in the health and wellness section, is worth the cost.

-As mentioned previously, CRI does make lifestyle suggestions in each health and wellness report.
+As mentioned previously, CRI does make limited lifestyle suggestions in each health and wellness report.
 The recommendations are very rudimentary and boil down to a variation of “drinking water”, “eating healthy” and “exercising regularly” no matter the genotype.
 There is no individualized approach to the client’s results.